Careers

 - Establish relationships with key influencers on social media.

-- Manage all social media properties, including overseeing social media campaign
+- Manage all social media properties, including overseeing social media campaign schedules.

-schedules. - Inform teams as well as act on important, relevant news
+- Inform teams as well as act on important, relevant news

-- Assist CER with weekly newsletters.
+- Assist organization with weekly newsletters.

 - Other duties as assigned.